bhat22s/IoT---Provisioning-Dynamic-Security-/README.md

 * PRESENT
 * NtruEncrypt

-##NtruEncrypt
+## NtruEncrypt

-The implementation for NtruEncrypt can be found here: https://github.com/tbuktu/ntru Follow the instructions in the ReadMe to run and test the protocol.
+The implementation for NtruEncrypt can be found here: https://github.com/tbuktu/ntru

+Follow the instructions in the ReadMe to run and test the protocols.